tanish197/Transit-Gateway/README.md

 AWS Transit Gateway Setup using Terraform
-This Terraform configuration provisions an AWS Transit Gateway (TGW) and connects it to multiple manually created VPCs.
-It also establishes a site-to-site VPN connection to an on-premises network through a VPN Gateway and Customer Gateway.
+This Terraform configuration provisions an AWS Transit Gateway (TGW) and connects it to multiple manually created VPCs, as well as an on-premises network via a site-to-site VPN.

-🛠 Resources Created
+📦 Resources Provisioned
-1. Transit Gateway
+🛠 Transit Gateway
+Resource: aws_ec2_transit_gateway.tgw

-Creates a centralized AWS Transit Gateway (aws_ec2_transit_gateway.tgw) to enable routing between attached VPCs and on-premises networks.
+Provisions a centralized Transit Gateway to enable routing between attached VPCs and external networks (e.g., on-premises).

-2. VPC Attachments
+🛠 VPC Attachments
+Resource: aws_ec2_transit_gateway_vpc_attachment

-For each VPC in var.vpc_ids, a aws_ec2_transit_gateway_vpc_attachment is created to connect the VPC to the Transit Gateway.
-These attachments use the specified private subnet IDs.
+Attaches each VPC in var.vpc_ids to the TGW using the corresponding private subnets from var.private_subnets.

-3. VPN Gateway (VGW)
+🛠 VPN Gateway (VGW)
+Resource: aws_vpn_gateway.vpn_gw

-Creates a VPN Gateway (aws_vpn_gateway.vpn_gw) and attaches it to the first VPC in var.vpc_ids.
+Creates a VPN Gateway and attaches it to the first VPC in the list to facilitate the VPN connection.

-4. Customer Gateway (CGW)
+🛠 Customer Gateway (CGW)
+Resource: aws_customer_gateway.cgw

-Defines a Customer Gateway (aws_customer_gateway.cgw) for the on-premises network, with provided IP address, ASN, and connection type.
+Defines the on-premises customer gateway using the provided IP address, ASN, and connection type.

-5. VPN Connection
+🛠 VPN Connection
+Resource: aws_vpn_connection.vpn_connection

-Establishes a VPN connection (aws_vpn_connection.vpn_connection) between the Customer Gateway and the Transit Gateway.
+Establishes a site-to-site VPN between the Transit Gateway and the Customer Gateway.

-6. Transit Gateway Route Table
+🛠 Transit Gateway Route Table
+Resource: aws_ec2_transit_gateway_route_table.tgw_route_table

-Creates a custom TGW route table (aws_ec2_transit_gateway_route_table.tgw_route_table) for managing routing between VPCs and VPN.
+Manages custom routes for traffic between VPCs and to/from the VPN connection.

-7. TGW Routes
+🛠 TGW Routes
-Creates routes in the TGW route table to enable VPC-to-VPC communication via the TGW.
+Automatically creates routes for inter-VPC and VPN traffic using a round-robin routing logic.

-📥 Input Variables
+🔧 Input Variables
-vpc_ids: List of VPC IDs to attach to the Transit Gateway.

-private_subnets: List of private subnet ID lists corresponding to each VPC.

-vpc_cidr_blocks: List of CIDR blocks for each VPC, used in routing.

-customer_gateway_bgp_asn: BGP ASN for the on-prem Customer Gateway.

-customer_gateway_ip: Public IP address of the Customer Gateway.

-vpn_connection_type: VPN connection type (typically "ipsec.1").

-🔧 Required Networking Configuration
+Variable	Description
+vpc_ids	List of VPC IDs to be attached to the Transit Gateway private_subnets	Nested list of private subnet IDs corresponding to each VPC vpc_cidr_blocks	List of CIDR blocks for each VPC, used for routing customer_gateway_bgp_asn	BGP ASN for the on-premises Customer Gateway customer_gateway_ip	Public IP address of the Customer Gateway vpn_connection_type	Type of VPN connection (typically "ipsec.1") 🔐 Networking Configuration
-On the On-Premises Side:
+On the On-Premises Side
-✅ Open UDP Ports 500 and 4500 in the firewall to allow IPsec/IKE traffic:
+Ensure your firewall and routing configuration supports IPsec:

 bash
 Copy
 Edit
+# Open necessary ports
 sudo iptables -A INPUT -p udp --dport 500 -j ACCEPT sudo iptables -A INPUT -p udp --dport 4500 -j ACCEPT

-✅ Add a route to AWS VPC CIDRs through the VPN tunnel or associated ENI:
+# Add route to AWS VPC CIDRs through the VPN tunnel

-bash
-Copy
-Edit
 sudo ip route add <VPC_CIDR> via <Tunnel_Endpoint_IP>
-On the AWS Side:
+On the AWS Side
-✅ Attach the VPN Gateway to the first VPC using aws_vpn_gateway.vpn_gw.
+Attach the VPN Gateway to the first VPC.

-✅ Ensure Security Groups and NACLs allow VPN traffic (UDP 500, 4500 and ESP - protocol 50).
+Update Security Groups and Network ACLs to allow:

+UDP ports 500 and 4500

+Protocol 50 (ESP)

 🧭 Routing Notes
-The configuration uses a round-robin approach to create routes between VPCs.
-Adjust the logic if you require more specific routing strategies.
+Uses round-robin logic for route propagation between VPCs.

-You may also want to add static routes from VPC route tables pointing to the Transit Gateway for inter-VPC traffic.
+You may add static routes in individual VPC route tables pointing to the Transit Gateway for direct inter-VPC communication.

+Custom routing logic can be implemented for advanced routing requirements.

-✅ Example Terraform Usage
+✅ Example Terraform Module Usage hcl
-h
 Copy
 Edit
 module "tgw_setup" {